DoctorEww/software-assurance/Design.md

     - Existing Mitigations: There are no handlers or means for sensitive data to be leaked or logged on crash.
     - Notable Gap: None.
   - *Threat ID: 17*
-    - Threat Name:
+    - Threat Name: - DON'T WORK ON/Potential Cut
     - Threat Justification:
     - Existing Mitigations:
     - Notable Gap:
   - *Threat ID: 18*
-    - Threat Name:
+    - Threat Name: - DON'T WORK ON/Potential Cut
     - Threat Justification:
     - Existing Mitigations:
     - Notable Gap: